 CNN International Patricia Reiff, professor of physics and astronomy and director of the Rice Space Institute, provided live commentary on CNN International's coverage of the final launch of the space shuttle Discovery.

-Dreaming of space Patricia Reiff, professor of physics and astronomy and director of the Rice Space Institute, is quoted in an article about a survey indicating the increasing popularity of careers in aerospace among children.
+Dreaming of a shuttle Patricia Reiff, professor of physics and astronomy and director of the Rice Space Institute, will comment on NASA shuttle announcement

 Obama resists research cuts Increases for science and technology in the 2012 U.S. budget prioritize innovation over reductions in the national deficit.
 Neal Lane, the Malcolm Gillis University Professor and professor of physics and astronomy, is quoted.